HwWobbe/WipHww/README.md

        * chars for indents: ...
 * use when Files are displayed -- https://github.com/HwWobbe/WipHww/blob/main/README.md#-2023-08
 * https://github.com/HwWobbe/WipHww/blob/main/README.md#2023-challenges
-* OrgDevD
-  * decide on a repo for these activities
-  * strive to publish views specifically for each intended Audience
-    * there will be a Time dimension to this
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts
 * hypothesis & Diigo - could be copied to XmmxH
   * does either of these accept email(ed) posts?